Kitware/ParaView/Utilities/Doxygen/pages/MajorAPIChanges.md

    before, but not longer supported since `RequestData` will not get called when cache data is being used.

+###Plugin loading (including auto loaded plugins)###

+With this version, ParaView is now formalizing that all plugins, including the ones that are flagged as "auto-load" are loaded **after** the main window has been instantiated.
+This ensures that plugin developers can assume existence of a main window irrespective of whether the plugin was auto-loaded or loaded after the application has started.

 Changes in 5.7
 --------------